octoxalis/TypexJS/source/matter/pages/index.md

 {% end_code_block %}

-The minimalist and easy to memorize convention define by **{{A_o.NAME_s}}** can help you to write a cleaner and more meaninful code while shortening its documentation.
+The minimalist and easy to memorize convention defined by **{{A_o.NAME_s}}** can help you to write a cleaner and more meaninful code while shortening its documentation.
 Follow on with [specifiers] definitions.